nixys/nxs-support-bot/README.md

 **Docker Compose**

 Do the following steps:
 - Fill the `.deploy/docker-compose/.env_migration` file with settings to connect to `nxs-chat-srv` databases (MySQL and Redis).
-See [Nixys Support Bot Migrate settings section](https://github.com/nixys/nxs-support-bot-migrate#settings) for details
+See [nxs-support-bot-migrate settings section](https://github.com/nixys/nxs-support-bot-migrate#settings) for details
 - Stop the `nxs-chat-srv`
 - Start the data migration process from `.deploy/docker-compose` directory:
   ```
   docker compose -f docker-compose-migrate.yml up -d
   ```
-- After process is completed make sure the Nixys Support Bot successfully started
+- After process is completed make sure the nxs-support-bot successfully started
 - Stop and delete the data for migration process:
   ```
   docker compose -f docker-compose-migrate.yml down
   rm docker-compose-migrate.yml .env_migrate
   ```
-Go back to the [Docker-compose](#docker-compose) and follow the instructions to complete the Nixys Support Bot installation.
+Go back to the [Docker-compose](#docker-compose) and follow the instructions to complete the nxs-support-bot installation.

 **Kubernetes**

 Do the following steps:
-- Fill the `.deploy/kubernetes/migrate_values.yaml` file with settings to connect to `nxs-chat-srv` databases (MySQL and Redis) and `Nixys Support Bot` database (MySQL).
-See [Nixys Support Bot Migrate settings section](https://github.com/nixys/nxs-support-bot-migrate#settings) for details
+- Fill the `.deploy/kubernetes/migrate_values.yaml` file with settings to connect to `nxs-chat-srv` databases (MySQL and Redis) and `nxs-support-bot` database (MySQL).
+See [nxs-support-bot-migrate settings section](https://github.com/nixys/nxs-support-bot-migrate#settings) for details
 - Stop the `nxs-chat-srv`
 - Start the data migration process from `.deploy/kubernetes` directory:
   ```